pulsar-edit/documentation/docs/core-packages-and-features/github-package.md

 ## Create a pull request

 When your changes are ready to be reviewed by your team members, open the "GitHub" panel [[Ctrl+8]] and click on **Open new pull request**.
 It will open the browser where you can continue creating a pull request.
-If commits haven't been pushed or the branch isn't published yet, the GitHub package will do that automatically for you.
+If commits haven’t been pushed or the branch isn’t published yet, the GitHub package will do that automatically for you.

 ![Create a pull request](/img/atom/github-create-a-pull-request.png "Create a pull request")